damoye/damoye.github.io/about.md

 # 叶大漠

-#### Shanghai, Software Enginner, ELEME Inc.
+#### Shanghai, Software Enginner.

 #### Zhejiang University of Technology, Computer Science and Technology

-I am good at C++, C# and Python, and interested in front-end technology.
+I am good at C++, C#, Python, Go and interested in front-end technology.

-I code with Vim in Unix.
+I code with Vim on Unix.

 I build this blog to collect important knowledge and record the problems that I meet.

-I love C++.
+I love Go.